jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 TODO: Insert script when it's cleaned up

-Installing the *rootfs* from a tarball once we know the partition is 2 steps
+Installing the *rootfs* from a tarball once we know the partition is four steps

-1. Format the partition as ext4 to erase what was there previously
+1. Format the partition as ext4
+2. Mount the partition at a temporary location
-2. Untar the new *rootfs*
+3. Untar the new *rootfs*
+4. Unmount the partition

 The actual code will be something like this (without any error handling)